 To ensure safety, self-service meals will be replaced with food that is served by staff from FLIK Dining Service.
 The seating, layout, and foot-traffic flow in Benson Commons will be modified to provide for necessary social distancing.
-We plan to increase seating outside using dining tents.
 In addition, satellite dining locations will allow students to enjoy “grab and go” meals and snacks.
 Hours for all dining locations will be slightly modified to allow for density control and cleaning between meals.
 All students will have a “family pod” for dining.

 Will students be allowed to order from outside food-delivery services?

-During the fall, students will not be allowed to order from outside food-delivery services.
-Students will be allowed one refrigerator for their dorm room.
-The School will also provide snacks in the morning and evening for the students.
+As we return in January, students will not be allowed to order from outside food-delivery services.
+This protocol will be modified based on the assessment of the health and safety of the community.
+Students are allowed one refrigerator for their dorm room.
+The School will also provide snacks in the morning and evening for students.

 What is the protocol for parents/guardians or non-family members visiting campus?

-We will intentionally limit visitors and travel to and from campus as we begin the school year.
-Weekends for all students will be closed for the first semester until health and safety protocols allow.
+We will intentionally limit visitors and travel to and from campus as we come back for the second semester.
+Weekends for all students will be closed for the second semester until health and safety protocols allow.
 Students will need to submit a petition to the Student Life Office to gain approval for any departures from campus.
 For family events such as weddings or funerals, students will be allowed to travel home but all returns to campus will follow the same protocols and testing requirements as our opening registrations.
 We understand the range of challenges that these protocols present for families, but we know that our safest, healthiest community requires these commitments.

-Will students be allowed permission off-campus, which could include a day trip into town, attend spiritual service, walk/run/bike ride, or going home for the weekend?
+Will students be allowed permission off-campus, which could include a day trip into town, to attend spiritual services, walk/run/bike ride, or going home for the weekend?

-Students are encouraged to stay on campus September–November 20.
+Students are encouraged to stay on campus January through the end of the school year.
 Should they have a family obligation away from campus, they will be able to petition through the Student Life Office for an overnight off-campus.
 Students will need to return to campus with a negative test result.
-If they are symptomatic, have been exposed to someone who is symptomatic or being tested for COVID-19, they will quarantine at home 14 days and attend classes remotely.
+If they are symptomatic, have been exposed to someone who is symptomatic or being tested for COVID-19, they will be required to quarantine at home for 14 days and attend classes remotely.
 Should they test positive, they will self-isolate for 14 days and attend classes remotely.
-We will not take students into town this fall and religious services can be accessed online.
+We will not take students into town this winter and religious services should be accessed online.

 Students should pack only the necessities—clothes and shoes, computer and tech needs, study lamp, shower caddy, book bag, masks and disinfecting supplies, bedding, and towels.
 In the event campus must close and not reopen during the school year, families will be responsible for the packing, shipping, and pick-up or storage of all personal items.

-What happens to my belongings in storage if I am not returning for the first semester?
+What happens to my belongings in storage if I did not return for the first semester?

 Students who contracted with Door Room Movers (DRM) for the storage of personal items are responsible for extending the storage period with DRM if not returning in September.
 Items will be delivered to campus when the student returns to campus.